Carbon Credit PDD, MRV, And VVB Audit: Costs, Timeline, And Checklist

 Timeline From Scoping To First Issuance

 Timelines depend on data quality, land tenure clarity, field access, and VVB calendars.
 Fix a calendar on day one and keep it.
-The table shows practical ranges for well run projects.
+The table below shows practical ranges for well run projects.

 | Phase |